Skip to Content Facebook Feature Image

 FILE - This combination of images shows from left, Republican Michigan Senate candidate Mike Rogers in University Center, Mich., on Oct.
 3, 2024, and opponent U.S. Rep. Elissa Slotkin, D-Mich., in Detroit, on Sept.
 2, 2024.
 (AP Photo Alex Brandon, left; and AP Photo Paul Sancya, File)

-Slotkin, a former CIA analyst and third-term representative, launched her Senate campaign shortly after Democratic Sen. Debbie Stabenow announced her retirement in early 2023.
-With a largely uncontested primary, Slotkin built a significant fundraising advantage, much of which she has poured into ads during the race's final month.
-She’s also gained high-profile support from figures like former President Barack Obama and Stabenow, who have helped her on the campaign trail in the final month.
+Slotkin, a former CIA analyst, launched her Senate campaign shortly after Stabenow announced her retirement in early 2023.
+With a largely uncontested primary, Slotkin built a significant fundraising advantage and poured it into advertising.
+Her high-profile supporters included former President Barack Obama and Stabenow, who helped her on the campaign trail.

 On the Republican side, Rogers faced multiple challengers for the party’s nomination, including former Reps.
 Justin Amash and Peter Meijer, the latter of whom withdrew before the Aug.
 6 primary.
 Rogers served in the U.S. House from 2001 to 2015 and chaired the House Intelligence Committee.